brayanitkaraujo/brayanitkaraujo/README.md

 ### Hi there 👋

 <!--
-**brayanitkaraujo/brayanitkaraujo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**brayanitkaraujo/brayanitkaraujo**

-Here are some ideas to get you started:
+Here are some ideas:

-- 🔭 I’m currently working on Apologetics
+- I’m currently working on Apologetics
-- 🌱 I’m currently learning "Trinitate"
+- I’m currently learning "Trinitate"
-- 👯 I’m looking to collaborate on Medium Articles
+- I’m looking to collaborate on Medium Articles
-- 🤔 I’m looking for help with Catholic Apologetics Articles
+- I’m looking for help with Catholic Apologetics Articles
-- 💬 Ask me about Theology
+- Ask me about Theology
-- 📫 How to reach me: Ask to "Acontecimentos pos-cvll" he will know
+- How to reach me: Ask to "Acontecimentos pos-cvII" he will know
-- 😄 Pronouns: The normal ones
+- Pronouns: The normal ones
-- ⚡ Fun fact: Trying ro get into Seminary
+- Fun fact: Trying to get into Seminary

+Caracteristics:

+At the time of writing (MMXXIII) I'm 16 years old and, I study at Uruguai High School, I also  take an english course and dedicate my time studying Theology and Philosophy.